Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Abstract

 \section{Abstract}

 Film bulk acoustic wave resonators (FBARs) underpin modern wireless communication by enabling compact, high-performance RF filters in modern smartphones.
 Traditionally, these FBAR devices work with quasi-plane waves of sound where the transverse extent of the acoustic field $\gg$ the acoustic wavelength ($\lambda_a$).
-On the other hand, strong modal confinement is needed for achieving the interaction strengths necessary for building efficient microwave to optical quantum photon transducers (MW-OT) around an FBAR opto-mechanical cavity platform.
-Here, we fabricate a small mode-volume phonon trapping lateral field excited FBAR resonator (XBAR) by shaping the piezoelectric layer into a spherical lens, show an improvement in modal confinement and quality factor ($\approx$ 4$\times$), and discuss the improvements needed for building efficient MW-OTs around this XBAR geometry.
+On the other hand, strong modal confinement is needed for achieving the interaction strengths necessary for building efficient microwave to optical \kcb{signal} transducers (MW-OT) around an FBAR opto-mechanical cavity platform. \kcb{While MW-OTs have traditionally been engineered around sub-\qty{}{\um} scale optomechanical cavities, bulk acoustic wave approaches have inherent advantages in phonon injection efficiency, optical power handling and manufacturability.
+A key limitation of the FBAR geometry is that the acoustic field is confined under the metal electrode which makes it challenging to engineer the small mode-volume, high quality factor optical cavities which are critical for achieving high transduction efficiency.} Here, we \kcb{consider lateral field excited suspended overtone bulk acoustic wave resonators (XBARs) as an alternative bulk wave platform for MW-OT, which overcome this limitation, and outline the requirements needed for building efficient MW-OT around this geometry.
+As a first step towards viability, we} fabricate a small mode-volume phonon trapping acoustic microresonators by shaping the piezoelectric layer into a spherical lens and show an improvement in modal confinement and quality factor ($\approx$ 4$\times$).